 Our operating expenses in recent years have been focused primarily on support of both diagnostic and therapeutic applications of our Manocept platform, and Tc99m tilmanocept.
-We incurred approximately \$5.1 million and \$4.9 million in total on R&D activities during the years ended December 31, 2021 and 2020, respectively.
+We incurred approximately \$6.0 million and \$5.1 million in total on R&D activities during the years ended December 31, 2022 and 2021, respectively.
 Of the total amounts we spent on R&D during those periods, excluding costs related to our internal R&D headcount and our general and administrative staff which we do not currently allocate among the various development programs that we have underway, we incurred out-of-pocket charges by program as follows:

-Development Program (a) 2021 2020 Manocept Platform - Diagnostics (b) \$ 2,620,057 \$ 3,008,463 Manocept Platform - Therapeutics 653,733 337,278 Tc99m Tilmanocept (b) 136,941 57,456
+Development Program (a) 2022 2021 Manocept Platform - Diagnostics \$ 3,558,378 \$ 2,620,057 Manocept Platform - Therapeutics 468,640 653,733 Tc99m Tilmanocept (b) (97,162) 136,941

-- (a) Certain development program expenditures were offset by grant reimbursement revenues totaling \$88,000 and \$696,000 during the years ended December 31, 2021 and 2020, respectively. - (b) Certain 2020 amounts have been reclassified from Tc99m Tilmanocept to Manocept Platform Diagnostics to conform to the 2021 presentation.
+- (a) Certain development program expenditures were offset by grant reimbursement revenues totaling \$51,007 and \$87,898 during the years ended December 31, 2022 and 2021, respectively. - (b) Changes in regulatory strategy resulted in the reversal of certain previously recorded expenses related to the Tc99m Tilmanocept development program during the year ended December 31, 2022.